CHILDCARE PROCESS FOR BUYING A CHILDCARE CENTRE

 Three forms need to be completed for Transfer of Service.
 PA09 (Seller) and SA04 and SA05 Buyer.
 Any questions contact the Department of Communities ECRU in your home State.

-The Department of Communities/Child Care may choose to inspect the centre.
-This does not happen every time.
+The Department of Communities/Child Care usually inspect the centre.
 If they do undertake an inspection, a list of items may be issued to the Seller to complete.
 All of those items should be completed prior to settlement.

 See boxes to be ticked below –